 Releasing the Doves Goals

 On these missions Dove instills the importance of the ‘ministry of presence’ to understand the universality of love and suffering.
 The mission is to build relationships and compassion through our solidarity with the people who struggle most.
 The focus of these trips is to learn about and understand poverty and injustice.

 All Dove trips are rooted in prayer and reflection.
 Daily mass is celebrated by the team’s priest chaplain.
 While reflection and prayer are rooted in the Catholic tradition, students of all faiths are welcome and encouraged to participate.

-During the Haiti mission students serve in Hinch, Haiti where students live and work at the Maison Fortuné orphanage.
-Students will also have the opportunity to work with the Missionaries of Charity Hospital.
+During a week-long immersion experience, selected students serve in Hinch, Haiti where they live and work at the Maison Fortuné orphanage.
+Students also have the opportunity to work at the Missionaries of Charity Hospital.

-On these long weekend trips in northern Philadelphia students spend their time volunteering at the Saint Francis Inn soup kitchen.
-It is a unique experience as the kitchen itself is restaurant style.
-Students will help wait and clean tables for these Philadelphians, in an effort not only to feed them but to provide them with the dignity that all people deserve.
+On these weekend trips in northern Philadelphia, students spend their time volunteering at the restaurant-style Saint Francis Inn soup kitchen.
+Students wait and clean tables for these patrons in an effort not only to feed them, but to provide them with the dignity that all people deserve.

 This has students traveling twelve hours to Wayne County in the Appalachian region of West Virginia.
 The people of this area are living in a ‘forgotten America’.
 Their coal mines have been shut down and with nowhere to work they are living in conditions and in an economy comparable to third world countries.
 The people of Wayne County have very little, and their land has been passed down through generations.
 On this mission students are taught to help build and repair houses on this land so that the people do not have to leave it.
 The main focus however is to build relationships with these families, and learn about the cause of such poverty in the region.